 Hello!
 We are back to you with a another tutorial so you can learn something new about using fonts in our favorite application.
-Not so long ago Sketch has introduced to us new text style managment menu, let’s take a brief look at it, and see how can we use it to maintain an accessible and harmonious typography system including a 2 separate typefaces.
+Not so long ago Sketch has introduced to us new text style management menu, let’s take a brief look at it, and see how can we use it to maintain an accessible and harmonious typography system including 2 separate typefaces.

 Text styles with a strong hierarchy

 When we have a mess in styles it becomes more complicated to communicate even basic requirements when it comes to everything that is text or font related.
-A project text system must have a good place in any product designer mind, so our goal is to make an accessible and reusable typography system that can expand or collapse depending on the size of the project.
+A project text system must have a good place in any product designer’s mind, so our goal is to make an accessible and reusable typography system that can expand or collapse depending on the size of the project.

-To do this, we will need to determine in advance the number of used text styles, for this example we will use the existing standard for web development, for us designers HTML offers six headings of different levels that show the importance of a section, title or text.
+To do this, we will need to determine in advance the number of used text styles, for this example, we will use the existing standard for web development, for us designers HTML offers six headings of different levels that show the importance of a section, title or text.
 Thus, the <h1> tag is the most important heading of the first level, and the <h6> tag is used to indicate the header of the sixth level and is the least significant.